ZAZ: The era of "Zaporozhets"

-The history of passenger car production in Zaporizhia, which is identified with the history of the Ukrainian automobile industry in general, dates back to 1960, when the first Ukrainian microcar - ZAZ-965 "Zaporozhets" came off the assembly line of the Kommunar plant (currently PJSC ZAZ).
+The history of passenger car production in Zaporizhzhia, which is identified with the history of the Ukrainian automobile industry in general, dates back to 1960, when the first Ukrainian microcar - ZAZ-965 "Zaporozhets" came off the assembly line of the Kommunar plant (currently PJSC ZAZ).

-Production of serial machines began on October 1, 1960, and by the end of the year was released about one and a half thousand "Zaporozhtsiv".
+Production of serial machines began on 1 October 1960, and by the end of the year was released about one and a half thousand "Zaporozhtsiv".
 ZAZ-965 "Zaporozhets" quickly became popular.
 It cost relatively little and was economical.
 Operating fuel consumption was 7.3 liters per 100 km against 10 liters in "Moskvich-402" or "Moskvich-407".
 The full-fledged 4-seater was compact and maneuverable: its length was 3.33 m, and the radius of rotation behind the track of the outer wheel - 5 m.
 Independent suspension of all wheels, smooth, without a tunnel for the "cardan", bottom, 20-centimeter ground clearance the rear axle provided good passability.
 There were, of course, shortcomings.
 For example, the noise, which often annoyed the rear passengers.
 The doors opened in the old-fashioned way, against the move, and could, if accidentally opened on the move, become a sail that could easily take the car off the road.
 Unsuccessful, from the point of view of fire safety, was the location of the gas tank in front of the body.